briansunter/graph/site/content/pages/abdul bari algorithms/heap.md

 ### How to do heap sort

-[31:16](https://youtu.be/HqPJF2L5h9U?t=1876) Heap sort has two steps, create a heap from an array by inserting the elements one by one
+{{< ytime videoId="HqPJF2L5h9U" start="1876" time="31:16" >}} Heap sort has two steps, create a heap from an array by inserting the elements one by one

 Then delete the elements one by one